iMCA: intelligent Monitoring Control and Automation.

 A sensor may be a physical device on premises, installed remotely and accessed via computer network, or a piece of information from a public portal (temperature, humidity, precipitation etc.)

-iMCA IP Switch - stand alone IP device or IP Device Element/Port containing relay based functionality capable of generating persistent state of ON or OFF and controllable via IP network.
+iMCA IP Switch - stand alone IP device or IP Device Element/Port containing digital or relay based functionality capable of generating persistent (or/and momentary) state of ON or OFF and controllable via IP network based commands in one of the iMCA Server's recognized protocols.

-A switch is always a physical device on premises, accessible by iMCA on premises, or remotely via computer network.
+A switch is always a physical device on premises, accessible by the iMCA System on premises, or remotely via wired or wireless computer network.